How do I contact ApertureData sales for the Custom/Enterprise plan and what info should I bring (data size, QPS, modalities, deployment)?

 What You Need:

-• Preferred model: ApertureDB Cloud, your cloud/VPC, or on‑prem
+- Preferred environment: ApertureDB Cloud, AWS/GCP, VPC, Docker/K8s, or fully on‑prem

-How does this information influence pricing, architecture, and time to production?
+How does this information influence the Custom/Enterprise plan and overall strategy?

-Short Answer: Your data size, QPS, modalities, and deployment constraints shape the resource footprint, topology, and support level you need—directly impacting pricing, SLAs, and how quickly we can get you to production.
+Short Answer: Your data size, QPS, modalities, and deployment constraints drive how we architect your ApertureDB cluster, what SLA and pricing tier we recommend, and how quickly you can go from prototype to production.

 Expanded Explanation: